liugangcode/torch-molecule/docs/source/api/generator.rst

 Molecular Generation Models
 =============================

-The generator models inherit from the :class:`torch_molecule.base.generator.BaseMolecularGenerator` class and share common methods for model training, generation and persistence.
+The generator models inherit from the :class:`BaseMolecularGenerator <torch_molecule.base.generator.BaseMolecularGenerator>` class and share common methods for model training, generation and persistence.

 The following models support conditional generation (click model name to jump to details):